-We started by considering an approximate denoising approach (see B.1.6 for derivation) to figure out if there is a benefit from the convolution with noise.
-To accomplish this, we constructed an illustrative experiment with 300 RFF features for Gaussian mixture.
-We then used a multivariate Gaussian distribution for $q_0$ and the training set size was fixed at $10^3$ .
-From the results presented in Fig. 4.3, it is clear that the 'noisy' approach better estimates the ground truth in between the components' region even with the presence of small noise.
-Also note the that there are fewer oscillations when we add noise to the data.
+We start by considering an approximate denoising approach (see B.1.6 for derivation) to figure out if there is a benefit from the convolution with noise.
+To accomplish this we construct illustrative experiment with 300 RFF features for Gaussian mixture.
+We used multivariate Gaussian distribution for $q_0$ and the training set size was $10^3$ .
+The results are presented on Fig. 4.3, from which it is clear that noisy approach better estimates ground truth in between components region even with the presence of small noise Also note the that there are less oscillations when we add noise to the data.